Secure by Design Example Security Resources Plan

 Security education and training activities teach security best practices by improving the knowledge, skills and awareness of individuals in the organisation.

-They include security awareness programs, cybersecurity training and other educational initiatives aimed at promoting a security-conscious culture.
+- other educational initiatives aimed at promoting a security-conscious culture

 They can also include technical security training such as secure coding, software development life cycle (SDLC) and so on.